本文由 简悦 SimpRead 转码, 原文地址 readmedium.com

 Prerequisites

-The code is run from a Google Colab notebook, and there are only two libraries required for our use case: openai
+The code is run from a Google Colab notebook, and there are only two libraries required for our use case: openai and crewai[tools] and they can be installed as follows.

 %%bash